-Wood-engraving in the sixteenth century was much more conventional than it is in the present day, and this very conventionalism enabled it to express what it had to express with greater decision and The wood-engraver in those days was free power. from many difficult conditions which hamper his He did not care in the least modern successor. about aerial perspective, and nobody expected him to care about it : he did not trouble his mind about local colour, but generally omitted it, sometimes, however, giving it here and there, but only when it suited As for light-and-shade, he shaded only his fancy. when he wanted to give relief, but never worked out anything like a studied and balanced effect of light-and-shade, nor did he feel any responsibility What he really cared for, and about the matter. generally attained, was a firm, clear, simple kind of drawing, conventional in its indifference to the mystery of nature and to the poetic sentiment which comes to us from that mystery, but by no means indifferent to fact, of a decided and tangible kind.
+Wood-engraving in the sixteenth century was much more conventional than it is in the present day, and this very conventionalism enabled it to express what it had to express with greater decision and The wood-engraver in those days was free from many difficult conditions which hamper his modern successor.
+He did not care in the least about aerial perspective, and nobody expected him to care about it: he did not trouble his mind about local colour, but generally omitted it, sometimes, however, giving it here and there, but only when it suited As for light-and-shade, he shaded only when he wanted to give relief, but never worked out anything like a studied and balanced effect of light-and-shade, nor did he feel any responsibility about the matter.
+What he really cared for, and generally attained, was a firm, clear, simple kind of drawing, conventional in its indifference to the mystery of nature and to the poetic sentiment which comes to us from that mystery, but by no means indifferent to fact, of a decided and tangible kind.
 The wood-engraving of the sixteenth century was a singularly positive art, as positive as carving; indeed, most of the famous woodcuts of that time might be translated into carved panels without much loss of character.
 Their complete independence of pictorial conditions might be illustrated by many In Dürer's Salutation the dark blue of Dürer's examples. the sky above the Alpine mountains is translated by dark shading, but so far is this piece of local colour from being carried out in the rest of the composition that the important foreground figures, with their draperies, are shaded as if they were statues in plaster of Paris.
-Again, the sky itself is false in its shading, for it is without gradation, but the shading upon it has a purpose, which is to prevent the upper part of the composition looking from too empty, as well as to give relief to the mountains, and the conventionalism of wood-engraving was so accepted in those days that the artist could have recourse to this expedient in defiance alike of pictorial harmony and of natural In Holbein's admirable series of small Holbein's truth.
-Dance of well-filled compositions, the Dance of Death, the Death.
+Again, the sky itself is false in its shading, for it is without gradation, but shading upon it has a purpose, which is to prevent the upper part the composition looking empty, as well as to relief to from give mountains, and the conventionalism of wood-engraving was so accepted in those days that the artist could have recourse to this expedient in defiance alike of pictorial harmony and of natural In Holbein's admirable series of small Holbein's truth. well-filled compositions, the Dance of Death, the Death, too the firm and matter-of-fact drawing is accompanied by a sort of light-and-shade adopted simply for convenience, with as little reference to natural truth as might be expected in a stained-glass window.
+There is a most interesting series of little woodcuts